The time that employees spend away from the computer is known as Idle Time or Passive Time.

 - When they start and stop work each day

 In the broader context of workforce analytics Idle Time tracking is one of many data points you can use to better understand how your workforce operates.

-Having an understanding of when your employees are most active on their computers is especially helpful when managing employees that work from home as you can see when they are the most involved in their tasks and when they are usually away from their computer.
+Having an understanding of when your employees are most active on their computers is especially helpful when managing employees who work from home as you can see when they are the most involved in their tasks and when they are usually away from their computers.

 TIP: Do Not Use Employee Idle Time as a Standalone Productivity Metric

 The presence of Idle Time does not always mean that your employees are not working.

 Your employee’s computers will be designated as idle after they have not touched their mouse or keyboard for a set time period.
 While inactivity does happen when an employee isn’t working this can also happen when they are in an in-person meeting, problem solving away from their computer, watching a training video/webinar, or making a work-related phone call.

 4) Save Energy by Identifying Which Computers Are Being Left On Overnight